elajohi/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/histogram filled-1.png)<!-- -->

-The histogram with filled-in data differs from the original one by the eight days filled by daily mean distribution.
+The histogram with filled-in data differs from the original one by the eight days filled with daily mean distribution.
 In the original data these days were counted with 0 steps per day, now they have 10766.19 steps per day and thus were moved to the 10000..11000 bin.

 Calculation of the quantiles and the mean of the total steps per day for filled table: